szdc/brackets-use-strict-js/README.md

 Adds the `'use strict';` statement to the top of your JS file on save.

 Two menu options:
-- __Enable Strict Mode__: Immediately checks the current file for the use strict statement.
+- __Enable Strict Mode (Ctrl-Shift-J)__: Immediately checks the current file for the use strict statement.
-- __Enable Strict Mode On Save (Ctrl-Shift-J)__: Checks the current file when saved.
+- __Enable Strict Mode On Save__: Checks the current file when saved.

 # To do
 - Add support for the function form.